DCC-EX/dcc-ex.github.io/docs/contributing/software.rst

 Once you've installed the extensions above, it is recommended you close then reopen VSCode, and upon reopening VSCode, you should be prompted in the bottom right hand corner to install the Esbonion language server.
 It is recommended you do so now.

-Refer to the :doc:`/contributing/website` contributing page for more info on generating reliable local previews.
+Refer to the :doc:`/contributing/website` contribution page for more info on generating reliable local previews.

 Recommended configuration options
 __________________________________

-Once VSCode is installed and you open it for the first time, it is recommended you update the default spacing for code indents as we standardise this to two spaces across our code base (including documentation).
+Once VSCode is installed, it is recommended you update the default spacing for code indents as we standardise this to two spaces across our code base (including documentation).

 To do this: